Customer Privacy Notice

 Further information about the limits applicable to the different product types is available from the FSCS at http://www.fscs.org.uk/what-we-cover/products.

-Andrew Nolan Mortgages Ltd is authorised and regulated by the Financial Conduct Authority (FCA) for mortgage sales.
+ADNFC Mortgages is a trading style of Andrew Nolan Mortgages Ltd, which is authorised and regulated by the Financial Conduct Authority (FCA) for mortgage sales.
 A Commercial Buy to Let mortgage is where the borrower is acting by way of business and is not regulated by the FCA and therefore the provision of our service does not hold this additional level of consumer protection, unlike for residential mortgages.